-Note: Roe and other soft tissues must not be removed from sea urchins in. on or next to Victorian waters.
+Note: Roe and other soft tissues must not be removed from sea urchins in, on or next to Victorian waters.

-- You can't collect sea urchins in waters less than 2 m deep (the intertidal zone) in Port Phillip Bay (see ages 44-45 for more info). - You can't collect sea urchins in Marine National Parks and Sanctuaries (see page 42).
+- You can't collect sea urchins in waters less than 2 m deep (the intertidal zone) in Port Phillip Bay (see pages 45-46 for more info). - You can't collect sea urchins in Marine National Parks and Sanctuaries (see page 43).